Government Home Loans: FHA vs. VA vs. USDA vs. Conventional Mortgages

 Government home loans, in particular, offer a viable alternative to conventional mortgages, helping countless families buy a house they can call their own.
 There are a few major government loan programs to choose from, each with their own express purpose.
 Let’s break down what each of these government home loans has to offer so you can choose the right one for you.

-What are the 3 types of government housing loans?
+Three types of government housing loans

 While the federal government offers many different loans, including student loans and small business loans, there are three major federal home loan programs you really need to know.